charlienewey/computer-vision-notes/notes.md

 visual search -- you can start looking for the target in the immediate neighbourhood of the prediction.

+#### Difficulties with Tracking

+* Initialisation (sparse? dense? which features?)
+* Tracking multiple targets is difficult
+* Losing targets due to fast motion or occlusion (trackers can drift off target and targets can be lost)
+* Losing target due to appearance change (e.g. large change in orientation)

 #### Kalman Filter

+Kalman filters are great for smoothing any series of data.
+It might be a series of $(x, y)$ locations, sizes, colours, or anything else.
+A Kalman filter copes with jitter, noise, and missing information quite well.

 ![Kalman filter](images/kalman-filter.png)

 #### Mean Shift

+Another simple tracking idea -- place a window around the object that we want to track, and then iterate over the following steps:

+* Compute the mean of the data within the window
+* Calculate the mean for each window in the image
+* Return the window where the mean matches the target window

+This doesn't work well in practice.
+It's sensitive to noise, the window is liable to drift, and it just generally isn't very robust.

 ##### CAMShift

+CAMShift (Continually Adaptive Meanshift) is an improvement upon meanshift that can adapt the size of the window over time and uses a threshold for the mean.